etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/JSON_REST_Web_Services.md

 ###  Paging Properties

 Get requests that fetch multiple results from webservice can have paging properties provided:

   * totalRows: Shows the total number of results in the response.
 If there are more results than the ones fetched, its value will be endRows + 2.
   * startRow: The starting row from where results will be fetch.
 If startRow is bigger than the number of results in database, then no result will be provided.
   * endRow: The ending row marks the final row to be retrieved and is exclusive.
 If it is not set, then all rows will be fetched.
 It can't be less than the startRow property.

 For instance, requesting some object with properties startRow = 0 and endRow = 1 will retrieve only one row.
 If there are more rows that haven't been fetched totalRows will be 3 (endRow + 2).

 ##  POST and PUT

 The POST and PUT operations perform add and update actions.
-In case of Openbravo the PUT operation will perform an add also, if an object does not have an id set.
+In case of Etendo, the PUT operation will perform an add also, if an object does not have an id set.

 To do an update operation the following JSON has to be PUT to the system: